Commercial Mortgage Rates & Fees

 Valuation fee

 Commercial mortgage lenders insist that the property is valued by one of their panel valuers.
-Unlike a residential mortgage, the fee is not usually payable upfront.
-It is generally paid once an offer has been issued subject to valuation.
+Unlike a residential mortgage, the fee is not usually payable upfront, but once an offer has been issued, subject to the valuation.

 We always give our clients the option of paying the valuation fee as late in the process as possible.
-This ensures that everything else is agreed fully before you start paying out fees, minimising the risk of wasting money.
+This ensures that everything else is agreed fully before you start paying out fees, minimising the risk of wasting money should your application fail.

 Broker fee